KevinLeenaerts/Kalman-Filter-Simulation/README.md

 ## Introduction

 Localisation for robots is often a difficult task, where one had best be sceptical about the readings provided by sensors.
-However, if computers are one thing not, it's sceptical.
+However, there's one thing that computers are not: sceptical.
 Therefore the question arises of how we can make a computer a little less willing to blindly believe it's sensory input.

 ## The Problem
 Altough this project can be made to cover a wider range of problems, it has been specifically tailored for one case.
 This is the case of [FTC]-team 16383 where the goal is to provided a better localisation of the robot using a [Kalman filter] to both filter input data as well as to fuse sensors in order to eliminate drift.
 The sensors are the following: